kcbutler456/fraud-detection/README.md

 # Financial Transaction Fraud Detection

 One of the most common problems facing financial institutions today is how to detect fraud and money laundering efforts in financial transactions.
 In 2019, 1.7 million fraud reports were filed with the Consumer Sentinel Network with a staggering $1.9 billion in consumer losses (Federal Trade Commission, 2020).
 Financial institutions have detection methods in place currently that aid in identifying fraud in financial transactions including customer risk profiling and alert systems triggered by predefined rules.
-Machine learning has also been used to classify induvial transactions based on transaction information such as amount, transaction type, origination information ect.
+Machine learning has also been used to classify individual transactions based on transaction information such as amount, transaction type, origination information ect.

+This project seeks to use a binary machine learning classifier to detect fraud in financial transactions.
+The data used for this project is located on Kaggle.
+Due to the private nature of financial data, this public data source is synthetic, generated for the purpose of preforming research (Ntnu, 2017).
+This data is an aggregation of private datasets to provide transaction data the resembles normal operations (Ntnu, 2017).

 ## Tools and Resources - Thurs